Redbridge in Maps

 Pop up gardens at Redbridge Museum

-students from Wanstead High School, in partnership
+students from Wanstead High School, as part of a project in

-with Valentines Gardens and Redbridge Nature Conservation.
-The
+partnership with Valentines Gardens, Redbridge Nature

-Project is funded by Arts Council England.
+project was funded by Arts Council England.